shithi-chowdhury/shithi-chowdhury/README.md

-Currently, I am working at EIC as an IT marketing Intern.
+Currently, I am working at EIC as an IT marketing And Sales Officer.
 I am involved with two Research and Publications in Machine learning and deep learning. previously I worked at kore as a graphic designer.

 - 🎓 Studied BS in Computer Science and Engineering at **North South University**